russelldb/bigsets/doc/bigsets-design.md

 divergence, `riak_object:reconcile/1` is called which causes each sibling to be de-serialized, merged, and the final result to be serialized again.
-A bit of a waste as the API boundary simply takes care of deserialising the result, and calling `riak_dt_orswot:value/1`.
+A bit of a waste as the API boundary simply takes care of de-serialising the result, and calling `riak_dt_orswot:value/1`.
 There is some protocol buffers/json encoding, too.
 I can't imagine a way that reading a set of size `n` was not an O(n) operation, can you?